 If the modification date of the files on your destination are getting set to the date and time of the backup tasks, there's a good chance that AV software or some other background service is making changes to the files after CCC has copied them.
 If you cannot resolve the modification date tampering of your AV software (or other software), you can configure CCC to avoid updating files that are newer on the destination.
 To apply this setting, select your backup task in CCC's main application window, then:

 - Check the Don't update newer files on the destination setting in the Troubleshooting box.

 - Save and run your task.

-This same problem that is described above can occur when copying files to or from some network filesystems (NAS devices).
 If you encounter this problem, the suggestion above to use the Don't update newer files on the destination advanced setting will resolve the problem for one of the DST changes, but not the other.
 Another approach is to configure CCC to use a more lenient resolution on timestamp differences.
 This can be achieved by setting CCC's global "NASTimestampLeniency" attribute.
 This is an advanced global configuration option that can be set using CCC's command-line utility, e.g. in the Terminal application:

 "/Applications/Carbon Copy Cloner.app/Contents/MacOS/ccc" -g NASTimestampLeniency int 3601

 With that setting, CCC won't recopy a file if its modification date is less than an hour (and one second) within the modification date of the same file on the destination.
 Note that a difference in the file's size will have precedence.
 Also, while this is a global setting, it only applies to tasks that have a non-HFS and non-APFS source or destination (despite the setting's name, it is not limited to NAS filesystems).
 If you have a bootable backup task, this setting would not be applied.